Sunnyc317/CanDev-equity_groups_talent_mobilization-/README.md

 # Conclusion
 We found that there's noticable percentage of people with disability and gender-diversed get most harassment and discrimination.

+We noticed that Gender diversity performs an under-average satisfaction in the Diversity and Engagement.

 |Teammates          | Contribution |     Files     |
 |-------------------|--------------|---------------|